 This toolkit, developed in partnership by the Center for Effective Public Policy’s Center for Sex Offender Management (CSOM), the National Sexual Violence Resource Center (NSVRC), and the Resource Sharing Project (RSP), and was funded by the Office on Violence Against Women (OVW), is designed to inform and guide the implementation of a victim-centered approach to

 Read more about the Center and its research partner’s (Applied Research Services (ARS)) collaboration with leaders in the field of sexual violence prevention: the National Sexual Violence Resource Center (NSVRC), the California Coalition Against Sexual Assault (CALCASA), EverFi, and Switchback Consulting; and three college campuses (Duke University, Massachusetts Institute of Technology, and Williams College).
 We are joining forces to plan for and implement situational prevention efforts to prevent and

-The Center is a nonprofit organization first incorporated in Pennsylvania in 1981 with its main office in Silver Spring, Maryland, and satellite offices throughout the United States.
+The Center is a nonprofit organization first incorporated in Pennsylvania in 1981 with its main office in Kensington, Maryland, and satellite offices throughout the United States.
 The Center’s staff and network of expert consultants are configured into project teams that have diverse qualifications and backgrounds in corrections, organizational development, nonprofit management, training, criminal justice, human services research, agency administration, and policy development.

 The content available on this Web site, including but not limited to text, graphics, photographs, presentations, documents, scripts, software, and Web applications, are protected by copyright and are the property of the Center for Effective Public Policy.